-Session 2 - History of Fishing the Northwest Atlantic
+Session 1 - History of Fishing the Northwest Atlantic

-- 1. History of fisheries in the Northwest Atlantic the 500-year perspective. - 2.
-The history of fisheries management and the scientific advice the ICNAF/NAFO history from the end of WW2 to the present.
+- 1. History of fisheries in the Northwest Atlantic the 500 year perspective. - 2.
+The history of fisheries management and the scientific advice the ICNAF/NAFO history from end of World War II to the present.